hrshe/pulsar-analysis-package/README.md

 5. Exit(enter Q or 5)
 ```
 Choose a desired option by entering corresponding option value(1,2,3,4,5,Q or q)
+## 4. Dynamic Spectrum to Time Series
-## 3. Dynamic Spectrum to Time Series
+## 5. Dynamic Spectrum to Time Series